BlackBeltTechnology/pandino/examples/pokedex-react-dom/README.md

 This is a complex, decoupled, highly dynamic, and configurable app, showcasing multiple Pandino capabilities.

+The JSON API, and images are fetched from https://github.com/jherr/pokemon.
+Thanks to https://github.com/jherr for it!

 ## Setup
 - Run `npm run build` in the Git Repository root
 - Run `./cp-extra-manifests.sh` in this folder to obtain dependencies